Well, congrats on getting ScrapeBox (if you don’t see how you can get ScrapeBox at a discounted price). We will see how ScrapeBox can help you.

 Important things to do after harvesting URLs in ScrapeBox

-Explore the buttons at the right side of the harvested URLs.
-Play around a bit to find what they can do..
+Explore the buttons on the right side of the harvested URLs.
+Play around a bit to find what they can do.

 Typically I do two things –

 - Apply filters to remove URLs that I don’t like.
 I would remove URLs with .ru, .cc that are typically full of spam.